-I’m married with three children, currently in their late teens and early twenties, and with my wife have gone through the parental anguish of public and college/university exams every year since 2006 and will potentially do so until 2020!
+I’m married with three grown-up children, and with my wife have gone through the parental anguish of public and college/university exams every year since 2006 and will potentially do so until 2020!

 I’m a professionally qualified accountant with an honours mathematics degree and a postgraduate certificate in education.
 I’ve had a career working in local government finance, supporting managers in managing their service budgets.
 I have particular interest in the relevant computer applications (e.g. spreadsheets), financial training and quality issues.

 I’m keen to share my skills with a wider audience and make a real difference.

 Written and presented well-received financial training materials, led a project group at work on training.

 I've supported service managers with often limited numeracy ability to manage multi-million pound budgets.

 While only one of my three children has a natural leaning towards scientific subjects, they got A, A* & B at Maths GCSE (fairly light-touch parental support, rather than any intensive tutoring).

 While mindful of the immediate goal to pass exams and “get the grades”, I endeavour to instil real understanding of the subject.
 While it would be great to hear I’ve helped turn a 4 into a 7 (C to an A in old money), I’d as much like to hear that someone no longer fears or hates maths lessons, arguably a far better preparation for a life in a world full of numbers.